Loading

 Prison Break Market

-Johannesburg, Joburg, Jozi, or Egoli (meaning place of gold) is the capital of the Gauteng province and the biggest city in South Africa.
+Johannesburg, also known as Joburg, Jozi, or Egoli (meaning place of gold), is the capital of the Gauteng province and the biggest city in South Africa.

-We often get the question “What is there to see and do over a weekend in Johannesburg?”.
+We often get the question, “What is there to see and do over a weekend in Johannesburg?”.
 The answer is A LOT!
+Read this travel blog to find out everything you need to know about exceptional farmers’ markets in Johannesburg.

-1 Prison Break Market (between Lonehill and Kyalami)
+1 Prison Break Market (between Lonehill and Kyalami): the perfect weekend Farmers Market in Johannesburg

 The seven sheds are mostly managed by keen and friendly vendors who value visitors and regularly take the time to discuss (with pride) their services or products.
 That’s probably the reason for the success of this special market.
 Moreover, because the vendors can manufacture and sell their products in one location, the atmosphere is unpretentious and authentic, the way a local market is supposed to be.